hansolyoon/research_post/_posts/2020-03-06-reachability.md

 --------
 ### Questions:
-- What is the difference between flow tubes and funnel?
+- What are the differences between flow tubes and funnel?
 Only funnel considers uncertainty?

 --------
 ### Interesting references